jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 # Student Loan Scheme Act 1992
-_Consolidation as at 2010-03-07_
+_Consolidation as at 2010-04-01_

 > An Act to provide for the assessment and collection of loan repayments under the Crown's student loan scheme and to otherwise facilitate the administration of that scheme

 ### 1 Short Title and application
 (1) This Act may be cited as the Student Loan Scheme Act 1992.
 (2) This Act is hereby declared to be one of the Inland Revenue Acts within the meaning of the Tax Administration Act 1994.
-(3) Subject to Part 7 of this Act, this Act shall apply to liabilities to repay student loans in respect of the tax year commencing on the 1st day of April 1992 and every subsequent year.
+(3) Subject to Part 7, this Act shall apply to liabilities to repay student loans in respect of the tax year commencing on 1 April 1992 and every subsequent year.

 ### 2 Interpretation
 (1) In this Act, unless the context otherwise requires,—
-  - **assessable income**
   - **borrower** means any person who has received a student loan and who has not fully repaid that loan
-  - **challenge** , for the purposes of Part 5 of this Act, has the meaning given to it in section 3(1) of the Tax Administration Act 1994:.
+  - **challenge** , for the purposes of Part 5, has the meaning given to it in section 3(1) of the Tax Administration Act 1994
   - **chief executive** means the chief executive of the department that is, with the authority of the Prime Minister, for the time being responsible for the administration of the Social Security Act 1964
   - **collection** includes administration of a zero loan balance by the Commissioner for the purposes of determining whether the borrower is entitled to an interest write-off or interest reduction or refund under this Act
   - **Commissioner** means the Commissioner of Inland Revenue as defined in the Tax Administration Act 1994
   - **department** means the Inland Revenue Department
   - **employee** means an employee as defined in paragraph (a) of the definition of employee in section YA 1 of the Income Tax Act 2007
   - **employer** means an employer as defined in paragraphs (a) and (b) of the definition of employer in section YA 1 of the Income Tax Act 2007
-  - **extra emolument** , in relation to any person, has the meaning given to extra pay in section YA 1 of the Income Tax Act 2007.
+  - **extra emolument** , in relation to any person, has the meaning given to extra pay in section YA 1 of the Income Tax Act 2007
-  - **gross income** has the meaning given to income in section YA 1 of the Income Tax Act 2007.
+  - **gross income** has the meaning given to income in section YA 1 of the Income Tax Act 2007
   - **income-tested benefit** means an income-tested benefit as defined in section YA 1 of the Income Tax Act 2007
-  - **income year**
-  - **interim repayment** means any repayment required to be made in accordance with sections 26 to 28 of this Act
+  - **interim repayment** means any repayment required to be made in accordance with sections 26 to 28
   - **IRD loan balance** means the total amount outstanding under all loans—and includes any increase under section 103 (a) obtained by the borrower under the student loan scheme; and (b) transferred to the Commissioner for collection—